ajinkya-kulkarni/PyTextureAnalysis/README.md

 ## Demo

-Have a look at the `Example.ipynb` file to get an idea how to use the package to extract and visualize local fibre orientation and organization.
+A webapp develped using `Streamlit`(https://streamlit.io/) is available at https://textureinformation-package.streamlit.app/ or have a look at the `Example.ipynb` file to get an idea how to use the package to extract and visualize local fibre orientation and organization.

 ## Dependencies